anna071387/GeneratorPassWord/README.md

 Starter code Provided by:
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.

-Inspiratio for usability: Web Development Simplified Tutorial "Build a password generator with JavaScript - Tutorial"
+Inspiration for usability: Web Development Simplified Tutorial "Build a password generator with JavaScript - Tutorial"